-With our calculator content item and its formula builder, you can create an interactive calculator which can be easily embedded into your website in minutes.
+With our calculator content element and its formula builder, you can create an interactive calculator which can be easily embedded into your website in minutes.

-If you want to use the answers to a specific question in the calculation, click on that question in the editor and activate the "Answer is Required" option.
-If you want to use a question in a project that has Multiple Outcomes, make sure to also turn on "Individual score" for the question to be available in the formula builder.
+If you want to use the answers to a specific question in the calculation, click on that question in the Editor and activate the "Answer is Required" option.
+If you want to use a question in a project that has Multiple Outcomes, make sure to also turn on "Individual Score & Calculation" for the question to be available in the formula builder.

-To insert individual values for each answer of Multiple Choice, Image Answer or Dropdown elements, activate "Individual Score & Calculation" and input the values in the "VALUE" field.
-If you do not use individual scores, the calculation will use 1 for correct answers and 0 for incorrect answers.
+To assign individual values for each answer of Multiple Choice, Image Answer or Dropdown elements, activate "Individual Score & Calculation" and input the values in the "VALUE" field.
+If you do not use individual scores, the calculation will use 1 for correct answers and 0 for incorrect answers by default.

-Slider elements do not need this option.
-Free Text Inputs require the option "Only Accept Numbers" in addition to "Answer is Required" in order to be used in the calculator formula.
+Depending on the conditional logic you're using, the Free Text Input element may or may not require the option "Only Accept Numbers" in addition to "Answer is Required" in order to be used in the calculator formula.

-Once you've gone through the questions and set everything up, you can add a calculator item from the content items list.
+Once you've gone through the questions and set everything up, you can add the Calculator element (or a Price Calculator) from the content elements list.

 Click on "Open Formula Builder" to start customizing your calculation.